How to Install Exaile on Fedora 44

 flatpak run org.exaile.Exaile

-If you installed both builds for comparison, exaile starts the Fedora package and flatpak run org.exaile.Exaile starts the sandboxed one.
+If both builds are installed, exaile starts the Fedora package and flatpak run org.exaile.Exaile starts the Flathub app.

 Update Exaile on Fedora